benpickles/js-model/docs/persistence.md

 ### localStorage

-localStorage is a client-side key/value store that persists between page views and browser sessions, it's supported by Safari, Chrome, Firefox, IE8 and Safari Mobile (iPhone) -- WebKit-based browsers have an excellent localStorage GUI in the Web Inspector.
+localStorage is a client-side key/value store that persists between page views and browser sessions, it's supported by Safari, Chrome, Firefox, Opera, IE8 and Safari Mobile (iPhone) -- WebKit-based browsers have an excellent localStorage GUI in the Web Inspector.

     var Project = Model("project", {
       persistence: Model.localStorage()